A multiphase Cahn-Hilliard system with mobilities and the numerical simulation of dewetting: Application to the numerical simulation of dewetting

-In \cite{bretin2017new,bretin2018multiphase}, two of the authors proposed an Allen-Cahn equation where the solid phase was frozen in order to approximate droplet wetting.
+In \cite{bretin2017new,bretin2018multiphase}, two authors of the present paper proposed an Allen-Cahn equation coupled with a frozen solid phase to approximate droplet {dewetting} (or wetting without convection).
 It was based on the use of zero surface mobilities for the solid-vapor and solid-liquid interfaces.
-In this paper, we extend this idea to the Cahn-Hilliad equation and, coupled with a reformulation of the problem, we introduce a new simple and efficient method for simulating the wetting phenomenon.
-It is important to emphasize that this method does not impose the contact angle, which is determined implicitly by the surface tension coefficients $(\sigma_{S,V},\sigma_{S,L},\sigma_{L,V})$.
+In this paper, we extend this idea to the Cahn--Hilliard equation and, coupled with a reformulation of the problem, we introduce a new simple and effective method for simulating the dewetting phenomenon.
+It is important to emphasize that this method does not impose the contact angle, which is determined implicitly by the surface tension coefficients $(\sigma_{SV},\sigma_{SL},\sigma_{LV})$.